 Whether a first time trip or a new area of Costa Rica to explore, we know you’ll treasure time in this beautiful, easy to get to Central American country.
 Costa Rica sets high eco-tourism standards as an example for many aspiring nations, with lovely lodges, safe water and food, and highly-trained local guides.

 Ask us how you can extend your time at a beautiful lodge in the Corcovado/Osa Peninsula area, ranked as one of the richest contributors to Costa Rica’s legendary global biodiversity.
 At your leisure, enjoy a few more days with a bit of pampering as you experience this very wild and beautiful region.
 Here, lush mountains reach the sea … it is simply a stunning destination.

 - Begin the adventure at a boutique hotel at the start in downtown San José, a fun base to explore the city

 - Navigate the Pan-American Highway south from San José

-- Search for the stunning Resplendent Quetzal in the beautiful Savegre River Valley
+- Witness the stunning Resplendent Quetzal and other cloudforest species in the Savegre Valley

 - Visit the farm of the late tropical nature author, Alexander Skutch